-Transit with shrimping gear and shrimp on board through federal waters currently requires a federal commercial Gulf shrimp moratorium permit.
-At the August 2015 Council meeting, it was brought to the Council's attention that state licensed shrimping vessels (lacking a federal Gulf shrimp permit) cannot transit through federal waters with shrimp on board.
-There are some federal waters (such as off the coast of Louisiana and Mississippi) that state permitted shrimping vessels would like to transit through to return to state waters.
-There are members of the shrimping community that would like the opportunity to either transit through federal waters without a federal commercial Gulf shrimp moratorium permit or to be able to obtain said permit.
-The Council will consider a transit provision to address these concerns from the community, or the Council may choose to increase the number or available federal commercial Gulf shrimp permits to allow for these state participants to have access to a permit so that they can legally transit through federal waters.
+Transit through federal waters with shrimping gear and shrimp on board currently requires a federal commercial Gulf shrimp moratorium permit.
+At the August 2015 Council meeting, it was brought to the Council's attention that state-licensed shrimping vessels (lacking a federal Gulf shrimp permit) cannot transit through federal waters with shrimp on board.
+There are some federal waters (such as off the coast of Louisiana and Mississippi) that state-permitted shrimping vessels would like to transit through to return to state waters.
+There are members of the shrimping community that would like the opportunity either to transit through federal waters without a federal commercial Gulf shrimp moratorium permit or be able to obtain said permit.
+The Council is considering a transit provision to address these concerns from the community.